arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 Dashboards in the [Arduino Cloud](https://cloud.arduino.cc/home/) are used to easily monitor & control your Arduino boards from a web interface.
 Dashboards are not linked to one specific Thing or device, you can control all of them through one single dashboard.

 Dashboards are composed of [widgets](#widgets), which are directly linked to a variable.
-Whenever that variable updates, so does the widget.
+Whenever a variable is updated, so is the widget.

 ## Dashboards

 ![Widgets in a dashboard.](assets/dashboard.png)

-A dashboard consist of one or several **widgets** that are linked with your cloud variables.
-You can for example, set up a switch to turn on/off a light, a gauge that displays temperature, or a chart that shows data over time.
+A dashboard consists of one or several **widgets** that are linked with your cloud variables.
+You can for example set up a switch to turn on/off a light, a gauge that displays temperature, or a chart that shows data over time.

-Dashboards are not tied to one Thing, or one device, and it can be used to control and monitor several devices simultaneously.
-For example, you can have 10 devices monitoring temperature in different parts of the world, and the data displayed in one single dashboard.
+Dashboards are not tied to one Thing, or one device, and they can be used to control and monitor several devices simultaneously.
+For example, you can have 10 devices monitoring temperature in different parts of the world, and the data is displayed in one single dashboard.

 ***Deleting dashboards / widgets does not impact the functionality of your Thing & device.
 This means that you can safely edit your dashboards & widgets while your device is streaming data.
 It does however remove the historical data of that Widget.***